carlosrojaso/swift101/README.md

   - [Mark item as complete](#user-content-mark-item-as-complete)
   - [Lastly - add new items](#user-content-lastly---add-new-items)

-## Foreword
+## Prefacio

 1. This tutorial is based on [Apple's xCode 5 Objective C TODO tutorial](https://developer.apple.com/library/ios/referencelibrary/GettingStarted/RoadMapiOS/index.html#//apple_ref/doc/uid/TP40011343-CH2-SW1), which is an excellent place to look for auxilliary context (and screenshots!)
 1. Check out the Todo folder for the completed code

-## Installing This App
+## Instalación de esta App

 1. `cd /your/preferred/xcode/location`
 1. `git clone https://github.com/jadekler/git-swift-todo-tutorial.git`
 1. Open xcode
 1. File > Open > /your/preferred/xcode/location/git-swift-todo-tutorial/Todo/Todo.xcodeproj

-## Feedback
+## Retroalimentacion

 Please, provide feedback on anything you feel is lacking or could be better worded!
-Pull requests, github issues, or direct emails to jadekler@gmail.com are all welcome!
+Pull requests, github issues, or direct emails to ing.carlosandresrojas@gmail.com are all welcome!

-## Getting Start: The Basics
+## Comenzando: Lo Basico

 ##### Create your project
 1. Open xCode